c-sanders/ScaleAndSetSize/README.md

 	main()

+Let us assume that we have this source code stored in a Python source code file which is called;

+> "/home/foo/.gimp-2.8/plug-ins/display_message.py";

 As can be seen from this source code, the Plugin itself is rather simple.
 It is composed of a single function called "displayMessage", which is registered with
 GIMP by way of a function which is called "register".
 The "register" function itself is imported from GIMP by way of the;

 	from * import *

 statement towards the top of the source code file.

-Let's assume that this Plugin is stored in a file called;

-> /home/foo/.gimp-2.8/plug-ins/HelloGIMP.py

 In order to try and directly invoke this Plugin's register function from within GIMP, first start up GIMP and then click;